 Good health starts with breakfast.
 If you eat a decent breakfast of protein, fat and complex carbs, you’re starting things off the right way, avoiding blood sugar crashes, and thus, cortisol and adrenaline secretion.
 If you eat something super sugary or full of refined carbs like, let’s see, cereal, bagels, pastries, bars, fruit juice, doughnuts, etc., your blood sugar spikes, then quickly plunges back down and the hormones are secreted again.
 If, after the good breakfast (protein, fat, complex carbs), you then have a good lunch (protein, fat, complex carbs), a good snack (you get the point) and a good dinner, you will probably wake up in the morning hungry like a normal person would after not eating for an entire night.
 You should try it sometime.
 Here’s the recipe for success:

 - 4 eggs

 - 4 Sausages links

 - Spray pan with olive oil.
 On medium heat add eggs.

 - As the egg starts to set add all the remaining ingredients.

 - Fold half the egg over, and cook just a few more seconds.

 - Sprinkle with black pepper and enjoy!

 This meal is packed with protein, good fats (eggs, coconut oil & organic meat fats) and complex carbs (veggies).
 You could add a few blueberries for that little bit of sweet we all love in the morning.
-If you’re not an olive oil fan, do this with coconut or palm oil.
+If you’re not an olive oil fan, do this with coconut oil.
 Whatever you do, just eat your breakfast.